Show me the Money! Making Dollars & Sense of Family Expat Life

 Inner city locations can be great as public transport can take you almost everywhere you need and taxis are plentiful, but if the city you live in is big and sprawling, or public transport is considered unsafe or unreliable you will need your own car(s).

-- Do you need a city runabout or family car?
+- Do you need a city runabout or a larger family car?

 - Right or left-hand drive?